rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 # What must my web server do?

-This plugin will make GET requests against the URIs listed in the configuration file.
+This plugin requires that your web server respond to requests in a certain predefined format.
+It will make GET requests against the URIs listed in the configuration file.
 It will add query string parameters as follows:

 ### user_path